Updated: 15 June 2020

-We welcome the Governments publication of short BSL videos including basic public health information.
+We welcome the Government’s publication of short BSL videos including basic public health information.
 The content of these videos, however, is extremely limited and they haven’t been widely disseminated.
-SignHealth, the Deaf health charity, has produced BSL versions of some public health information, though these haven’t been widely promoted by the Government and public heath messaging will continue to evolve rapidly with no clear plans for BSL interpretation or dissemination.
+SignHealth, the Deaf health charity, has produced BSL versions of some public health information, though these haven’t been widely promoted by the Government and public health messaging will continue to evolve rapidly still with no clear plans for BSL interpretation or dissemination.

 With regard to broadcast media, BSL versions of the day’s news are available at limited intervals of the day.
-With significant announcements being announced at short notice however, timely access to information has become more important than ever.
-Government’s decision to work with broadcasters to provide BSL interpretation for the daily press conferences was therefore a very welcome step that should continue.
-There was, however, unfortunately no BSL interpretation for the critical announcement that took place at a slightly later time on 23rd March or for the Prime Minister’s return to work speech on 27 April.
+With significant announcements being announced at short notice, however, timely access to information has become more important than ever.
+The Government’s decision to work with broadcasters to provide live BSL interpretation for the daily press conferences was therefore a very welcome step that should continue.
+There was, however, unfortunately no BSL interpretation for the critical announcement that took place on 23 March or for the Prime Minister’s return to work speech on 27 April.
 In addition, although the Government have now made the in-vision BSL interpreter for press conferences available for use by all broadcasters, this is not being adopted more widely and is still only featured on the BBC News channel and the Government’s own social media channels.

 2. Accessibility of health and social care services